About the Servicemembers Civil Relief Act

 After we conduct our preliminary searches, we then conduct a military verification to determine the military search status.
 We do this by accessing the DMDC (U.S. Department of Defense’s Defense Manpower Data Center) databases.
 Then we report back in email form, or in the form of an affidavit of military status.
 This also sometimes called a military affidavit, nonmilitary affidavit, nonmilitary affidavit or affidavit of military service.

-Information secured from us does not constitute a consumer report as that term is defined in the federal Fair Credit Reporting Act, 15 USC 1681 et seq.
+Information secured from us does not constitute a consumer report is defined in the federal Fair Credit Reporting Act, 15 USC 1681 et seq.
 (FCRA).
 Accordingly, information secured from us may not be used in whole or in part as a factor in determining eligibility for credit, insurance, employment or another permissible purpose under the FCRA.
 Information in public records and in restricted databases available commercially may contain errors.
 Those errors may result from human data entry, improper coding or other factors.
 The SCRACVS does not collect the original data.